 Taking Advantage of CSV Imports and Exports

 Handling data effectively in Shopify can sharply reduce the time you spend on administrative tasks, allowing more room for growth initiatives.
 And since Shopify saw a 20% rise in gross merchandise volume last year, hitting $235.9 billion, it’s clear that lots of vendors are expanding thanks to tactics like this.
-CSV files are your best bet for a neat and systematic way to manage product lists, customer details, or even order history.
+Data management companies emphasize the importance of using CSV files for a neat and systematic way to manage product lists, customer details, or even order history.
 Here’s how to simplify the process:

 And since it’s simple to convert PDF documents to QuickBooks, consider integrating this process into your financial management routine as well; it’ll save time when transferring transactional information from Shopify, such as monthly sales reports.